Lodhi66/risk-color-generator/README.md

 # risk-color-generator

-This microservice is fully functioning and takes a POST request, which contains a JSON like this:
+This microservice is fully functioning and uses Flask to take a POST request, which contains a JSON like this:
 `{"risk": 45}`

 The response will contain the risk number and a color corresponding to the risk number.
 Numbers may be ints or floats and can be between 0 and 100.

-## Request data using Flask (example code)
+## Request data (example code)

 ```
 import requests